Home > Moving > City Guides > Most Affordable Places to Live in Maryland

 • Unemployment Rate: 2.9%

-About 45 minutes outside of Annapolis on the other side of Chesapeake Bay is the city of Easton.
-Recognized as one of the best places for people to retire in Maryland, Easton is perfect for families and retirees looking for a place to enjoy their golden years.
-With great community events, housing options ranging from small single-family homes to more luxurious waterfront estates, and commutes to Baltimore and Washington, DC under 90 minutes, it’s easy to see why people love living in Easton!
+About an hour outside of Annapolis, on the other side of the Chesapeake Bay, is the city of Easton.
+Recognized as one of the best places to retire in Maryland, Easton is perfect for those looking for a place to spend their golden years.
+Families love living in Easton as well, thanks in part to an abundance of community events—like arts and crafts shows, the Outdoor Summer Concert Series, and the annual Waterfowl Festival, which supports local wildlife conservation efforts.
+And with both Baltimore and Washington, DC under 90 minutes away, you’ll have plenty of options for fun day trips and weekend getaways while living in Easton!

 Things to Do in Easton